 Pre-registration advising is important because many legal studies courses must be taken sequentially, and required courses are not offered every semester.
 Course requirements and sequences are available on the LES website.

 |LES 501||Introduction to Graduate Legal Studies||4|

 |LES 587||Public Advocacy||4|

 |Elective courses (with approval of advisor) 2||16|

-All students who have not completed LES 401 or its equivalent should take LES 401 during their first fall semester.
-Students who wish to receive credit for an equivalent course for which they received a grade of B or better or for other competency in this area must apply for a waiver.
+All students who have not completed LES 401 or its equivalent should take LES 401 during the first semester it is available.
+Students who wish to receive credit for an equivalent course for which they received a grade of B or better, or for other competency in this area, must apply for a waiver.
 (See Waivers section below.)
 The LES waiver committee will decide whether a course taken at another institution is equivalent to the LES course(s).
 Students requesting a waiver should consult with their advisor for further information and instructions.